th317erd/cmded/README.md

       if (!allFinite)
         return false;

-      // Our runner will store the final result store({ [name]: value });
+      // Our Runner will store the final result store({ [name]: value });

       // Success